gturri/aXMLRPC/README.md

 ### Compile it as library

-aXMLRPC uses gradle, so you can build it using
+aXMLRPC uses maven, so you can build it using

-    ./gradlew jar
+    mvn install

 ### Use Maven